adithirgis/pollucheck/README.md

 - Please open an issue in the [issue tracker of the project.](https://github.com/adithirgis/pollucheck/issues)

 3. Contributors must adhere to the [Code of Conduct](.github/CODE_OF_CONDUCT.md).

+4. We are happy to incorporate more features based one what users need.
+Write to us at [contact\@ilklabs.com](mailto:contact@ilklabs.com).

 ## Author credit statement